All about feeding

 9. Practice

-9.1 Start of the season (Between end of winter and the first nectar flow)
+9.1 Start of season (Between the end of winter and the first honey flow)

-According to Antonio Pajuelo, in the majority of cases (depending on the region), 4 liters of feeding at the start of the season (1.5 liters/week) represent the minimum necessary to “help” colonies before the first spring nectar flow.
+According to Antonio Pajuelo, in most cases (depending on regions), 4 litres of feeding at the start of the season (1.5 litres/week) represent the minimum necessary to “help” colonies before the first spring honey flow.
 About 20% of beekeepers use these doses.
-Feeding more than 8 liters can only be justified when producing splits/packages/queens.
-With high quantities of syrup (more than 10 liters), the risk of swarming and residues in honey is high!
+Feeding more than 8 litres can only be justified when producing swarms/packages/queens.
+With high syrup quantities (more than 10 litres), the risk of swarming and residues in honey is high!
 (Guler, 2014).

-This stimulatory feeding (light syrup (50/50)) is therefore adequate at the start of the season, but it may also be so later if a nectar flow is preceded by a long period (more than one month) without flowering.
+This stimulation feeding (light syrup (50/50)) is therefore appropriate at the start of the season, but it can also be later if a honey flow is preceded by a long period (more than one month) without flowering.

-Honey feeding is theoretically ideal; however, this technique has several drawbacks: honey can be a vector for pathogens and may in particular contain spores of American foulbrood.
-Moreover, in practical terms, it can promote robbing at certain times of the year.
-Finally, such feeding represents a non-negligible cost.
+Honey feeding is theoretically ideal; however, this technique has several disadvantages: honey can be a vector of pathogens and can in particular contain American foulbrood spores.
+Moreover, in practice, it can encourage robbing at certain times of the year.
+Finally, such feeding represents a significant cost.

-9.2 End of the season (Between the end of nectar flows and overwintering)
+9.2 End of season (Between the end of honey flows and wintering)

-It is important to assess the reserves of your hives carefully before winter, by counting the brood-chamber frames containing reserves.
-This estimate must be carried out during the overwintering inspection, which generally takes place under our climates between 15 and 30 September.
+It is important to assess the reserves of your hives well before winter, by counting the brood-chamber frames containing reserves.
+This estimate must be carried out during the wintering inspection, which generally takes place in our climates between 15 and 30 September.

-Pouvreau (1981), drawing on data from Beldame (1942), indicates a need of 7 kg of honey per hive between early October and late February: 2 kg/month in October and February, and about 1 kg/month from November to January.
+Pouvreau (1981), taking up the data of Beldame (1942), indicates a need of 7 kg of honey per hive between early October and late February: 2 kg/month in October and February, and about 1 kg/month from November to January.

-However, there are differences between authors, explained by variability in overwintering conditions.
-These include, among others: available flora (in autumn and at the end of winter), weather, the number of bees in hives (and possibly the bee strain).
+However, there are differences between authors explained by the variability of wintering conditions.
+Among other things, one can cite: available flora (in autumn and at the end of winter), weather, the number of bees in the hives (and the bee race, possibly).

-Current climate change results in a tendency toward warmer autumn and winter periods, which limits the broodless period (and therefore implies more brood care) and increases bee activity (the bee cluster being formed for a shorter time).
+Current climate change results in a warming trend in autumn and winter periods, which limits the broodless period (and thus implies more brood care), and increases bee activity (cluster formed for a shorter time).
 These phenomena increase bee activity and the consumption of energy and food.
-This must therefore be taken into account, and winter feeding should be adjusted upward (relative to the references cited above).
+It must therefore be taken into account and winter feeding adjusted upward (compared to the references cited above).

-In conclusion, we can generalize and confirm what had been indicated in the Parole d’apiculteur summary on overwintering: a recommendation of 15 to 25 kg of reserves needed for winter and spring, i.e., between the end of September and the beginning of May.
+In conclusion, we can generalise and confirm what was indicated in the “Beekeeper’s word” synthesis on wintering: a recommendation of 15 to 25 kg of reserves necessary for winter and spring, between the end of September and the beginning of May.

 |